YDDPH/ydd-fig/PSR-2.md

 * Application should always be in **debug** mode.
 This would allow users to know which problem has arised
 * Always show the code line number - and the application should be public
 * Always allow logs to be shown in order to make the community help you
+* Users will be able to appreciate "hacker vibes" contrary to the boring error pages

 ###UPLOADING FILES
 to be continued.